S4binPoudel/qr-scanner-generator/README.md

-Quick and free QR code Scanner and Generator ( Works on all devices ) -> Use HTTPS server to host and run
+Quick and free QR code Scanner and Generator ( Works on all devices ) <br>
+-> Use HTTPS server to host and run